wmedvede/droolsjbpm-integration/kie-spring-boot/kie-spring-boot-starters/kie-server-spring-boot-starter/README.md

 IdentityProvider used by jBPM services api to collect information about user who performs the operation is based on Spring Security so keep in mind that proper configuration of Spring Security will be required for it to work as expected.

-Since this includes all capabilities it has full access to underlying services.
+Since this iorg.kie.server.taskAssigning.processRuntime.key.pwdncludes all capabilities it has full access to underlying services.
 When it comes to jBPM it does rely on jbpm services API and therefore makes all services available for injection/autowire:

 - ProcessService
 - DeploymentService